diogok/todo/README.md

     $ sudo aptitude install couchdb

-Right now it expects it to run on default port, but soon to be configurable

-## Usage
+## Installing

-### CLI

-Download [todo](http://github.com/diogok/todo/raw/master/todo.lua) and put it in your path, and add executable permission
+Download [todo](http://github.com/diogok/todo/raw/master/todo.lua), put it in your path and add executable permission:

     $ wget http://github.com/diogok/rodo/raw/master/todo.lua -O todo
     $ chmod +x todo
     $ sudo mv todo /usr/bin/todo

-You must configure it so it creates the databases, only on first run (configs will be wrinte to ~/.todorc):
+You must configure it so it creates the databases needed, only on first run (config will be writen to ~/.todorc):

     $ todo -c

+## Usage

 To add an item:

     $ todo Must test this awesome tool

-To list todo list:
+To list the todo list:

     $ todo
     01 - Must test this awesome tool